jadensalas469466/notes/docs/Misc/实验环境/系统配置/Computer/Debian.md

 Configuring popularity- contest

 ```
-Participate in the package usage survey
+Participate in the package usage survey?
 <No>
 ```